truong11062002/truong11062002.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-As a bachelor's degree in computer science at UIT, where I have been involved in several research projects and publications related to object detection and classification.
-As a research assistant at UIT-Together Research Group, I have contributed to the co-authorship of two international papers, one of which introduced a novel Vietnamese fruit image dataset and a SVM classification model.
-I have also obtained multiple certifications from Kaggle on Machine Learning, Data Visualization, and SQL.

-My goal is to deepen my understanding and skills in Machine Learning and apply them into real-life, and to explore new and innovative ways to leverage them for social good.
+My goal is to deepen my understanding and skills in machine Learning and apply them into real-life, and to explore new and innovative ways to leverage them for social good.
 I am eager to learn from experts and peers in the field, and to collaborate with diverse and talented teams.

 ## <a name="exp"></a> Experience